Jose Garcia Player Props: Reds vs. Cubs

 - Garcia hit .152 with three doubles, two home runs and nine walks.

-- Appearing in 48 games last season, he hit just one homer.
+- Logging a trip to the plate in 48 games last season, he hit only one long ball.

-- Garcia drove in a run in eight of 48 games last season (16.7%), including one game with multiple RBIs.
+- In eight of 48 games last year, Garcia picked up an RBI, and he had one game with more than one RBI.

 - He scored in 11 of 48 games last year (22.9%), including scoring multiple runs twice.